-- Un-cap the sterile and pre-labeled bottle without touching the inside of the lid or bottle. - 2.
-Using a U motion, dip the bottle into the water down and away from yourself to the depth of to the depth of

-- about 0.3 m allowing the bottle to fill 3⁄4 full. - 3.
+- 1. Un-cap the sterile and pre-labeled bottle without touching the inside of the lid or bottle. - 2.
+Using a U motion, dip the bottle into the water down and away from yourself to the depth of - about 0.3 m allowing the bottle to fill 3/4 full. - 3.
 Cap the bottle and immediately place sample on ice in cooler (cooler temperature should be 1-4°C).